New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 1. Click Product Catalog > Charges.
 Select the charge for which you are creating price points.

-3. In the Create a Price Point page, you can modify the basic attributes of the charge's price point such as:
+3. On the Create a Price Point page, you can modify the basic attributes of the charge's price point, such as:

-• External Name: This will be used on all customer-facing resources such as Invoices, Quotes, Checkout, and Self-serve Portal.
+• External Name: This will be used on all customer-facing resources such as invoices, quotes, checkout, and the Self-Serve Portal.

 • Internal Name: This helps you identify the price point internally on your Chargebee site.

-• Plan Price Point ID: The Charge Price Point ID is generated based on the Internal Name that you specify.
-You can modify this id as required.
-This Id is the unique identifier of the price point and when a subscription is created or updated via the API from your app/website.
+• Plan Price Point ID: The Charge Price Point ID is generated based on the Internal Name you specify.
+You can modify this ID as required.
+This ID is the unique identifier for the price point when a subscription is created or updated via the API from your app or website.

-• Price: Based on the pricing model that you choose, you can specify the price for the charge's price point.
+• Price: Based on the pricing model you choose, specify the price for the charge's price point.

-• Add a description to the price point which gets displayed on all customer-facing resources such as Invoice, Quotes, Checkout and Self-serve Portal.
+• Add a description to the price point, which is displayed on all customer-facing resources such as invoices, quotes, checkout, and the Self-Serve Portal.

-• Additionally, specify Invoice notes that will appear in all the invoice pdfs that are generated for this charge's price point.
+• Additionally, specify invoice notes that will appear in all invoice PDFs generated for this charge's price point.

-6. Taxes: If Taxes have been configured, you can choose to exempt a charge price point from taxes by unchecking This charge price point is subject to taxes.
-If you are choosing to keep the plan taxable, choose a tax profile for it.
-This would determine — during invoicing — what taxes are applied to the price of the charge.
+6. Taxes: If taxes have been configured, you can choose to exempt a charge price point from taxes by unchecking This charge price point is subject to taxes.
+If you choose to keep the plan taxable, select a tax profile for it.
+This determines what taxes are applied to the price of the charge during invoicing.

-7. Accounting Information: The Accounting Information section helps Chargebee sync up with any accounting applications that you integrate with, like Xero and QuickBooks.
-Each of the accounting fields captures information that helps track product-specific sales/revenue from an accounting perspective.
+7. Accounting Information: The Accounting Information section helps Chargebee sync with any accounting applications you integrate with, like Xero and QuickBooks.
+Each accounting field captures information that helps track product-specific sales and revenue from an accounting perspective.

-• SKU: Store Keeping Unit or SKU is a name used to identify a product/service in inventory management or accounting systems.
-You can use this as an alternative name for your charge and it will be used as the Product Name in the accounting system.
+• SKU: Store Keeping Unit or SKU is a name used to identify a product or service in inventory management or accounting systems.
+You can use this as an alternative name for your charge, and it will be used as the Product Name in the accounting system.

-• Accounting code: This field captures your Accounting systems' General Ledger Account code/name.
-When product information is synced to the Accounting system, the product-specific information will be synced with this account as captured here.
+• Accounting Code: This field captures your accounting system's General Ledger Account code or name.
+When product information is synced to the accounting system, the product-specific information will be synced with this account as captured here.
 This is a mandatory field.
 You cannot proceed with accounting integration if this field is left blank.

-• Accounting category: The Accounting Category captures product-specific additional metadata or categorization for reporting purposes in the accounting systems (such as regions you are selling to or branches you are selling from).
+• Accounting Category: The Accounting Category captures product-specific additional metadata or categorization for reporting purposes in the accounting systems (such as regions you are selling to or branches you are selling from).
 It should be entered in the specific format.
-E.g. "Region: Northern"
+For example, "Region: Northern".

 8. Click Create.